So what is a Class C RV business about? Time to deep dive!

 Class C campers offer a great way to go on a camping vacation without having to tow a travel trailer or drive a 40-foot motorhome.

-Now that you know the answer to the question 'What is a Class C motorhome?', this type of RV might be exactly what you need for your next camping trip.
+Now that you know the answer to the question 'What is a Class C motorhome?', this kind of recreational vehicle might be exactly what you need for your next camping trip.

 Author: Marshall Wendler